- Welcome to Finty's complete guide to guarantor home loans.

 If single, there’s a taxable income cap of $125,000 per annum to qualify for the scheme.
 If purchasing a home as a couple, this limit increases to $200,000.

 Buying your first property without the appropriate savings can become overwhelming.
-A guarantor home loan, provided everyone is aware of the risks, can provide sufficient financial assistance and allow you to purchase a property sooner rather than later.
+A guarantor home loan, provided everyone is aware of the risks, can provide sufficient financial assistance and allow you to purchase a property sooner rather than later, which is an important factor in a growing market.